In this article, we will examine how to install the Oracle VM VirtualBox virtualization program on the Kali Linux 2020.1 operating system.

 After running the Oracle VM VirtualBox virtualization software on your system, the first thing you must do without creating a new VM is to add the Extension Pack software to the program.

 So if you want to learn how to add the Extension Pack to Oracle virtualization software step by step, you can click on the image below to see our article.

 To apply these steps, you can also watch the video tutorial below.

-In this article, we have examined how to setup Oracle VM VirtualBox 6.0.14 on Kali Linux 2019.4 and how to setup dependent packages step by step.
+In this article, we have examined how to set up Oracle VM software on Kali Linux and how to build dependent packages step by step.
 Thanks for following us!